Pickles888/todo-list.rs/README.md

 If you are experienced at rust and want to show a different way to do things go ahead!
 Please explain why and how it works if you do so though.

+This is also my first time making a GUI at all so sorry for low quality

 > [!NOTE]
 > Completely redoing the entire project in GTK